kavedder/google-workspace-upgrade-button-remover/readme.md

 - Open Google Chrome and go to chrome://extensions/.
 - Turn on Developer mode using the toggle switch in the top-right corner.
 - Click the Load unpacked button in the top-left area.
-- Select the this downloaded repo folder.
+- Select this downloaded repo folder.
 Visit any Google Workspace app (eg. `calendar.google.com`, `gmail.com`, `docs.google.com`) to test.
 You can open the console and see the element removed in the logs.